skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---

+*Updated 2025-07-15, with latest median and mean data as of [Episode 297](https://thefeed.libsyn.com/297-metrics-that-matter-pro-multi-user-management-and-podcast-shut-down-best-practices).*

 *Updated 2025-07-01, with latest ountry and user agent data as of [Episode 296](https://thefeed.libsyn.com/296-libsyn-multi-user-new-podcast-audience-data-and-lufs).*